w25-csci141/Labs/Lab1/Lab1.md

 Since there’s a wide variety of backgrounds in this class, everyone will progress at different speeds through this lab - that’s ok!
 You should have enough time to complete this lab during the lab session.
 If you do not, be sure to upload your submission to Canvas by the due date.
 If you have questions, be sure to ask the TA.
 Ask questions often.
 Labs are your opportunity to get personalized help!

 # Log into the lab computers
-Read about your account and files storage here: [[https://support.cs.wwu.edu/home/survival_guide/day_to_day/Accounts_Passwords_and_Profile_Storage.html]] .
+Read about your account and files storage [here]: (https://support.cs.wwu.edu/home/survival_guide/day_to_day/Accounts_Passwords_and_Profile_Storage.html) .
 If you have registered for the class fewer than 24 hours ago, email cs.support@wwu.edu and we will get it sorted out right away.
 All the labs assigned for CSCI 141 boot into Linux - learning to use it is a course goal so take the time to dive in!
-You can find a user guide here: [[https://help.ubuntu.com/stable/ubuntu-help/]].
+You can find a user guide [here] (https://help.ubuntu.com/stable/ubuntu-help/).

 # Notation
 In our class materials, we'll often give instructions about what Python code to use.
 This could show up 'in line' like this: `print("Hello World!")` or it may be displayed in a code block, like this: